merzlab/QUICK-docs/docs/source/developer-guide.rst

 	end module test_module

-Next, we implement the following example program (example.f90) that would use above module and call QUICK through the API.
+Next, we implement the following example program (example.f90) that uses the above module and call QUICK through the API.

 ::